Abraham Zacuto: Biur luḥot

 Zacuto's Almanach perpetuum (or Biur luḥot) revolutionised ocean navigation.
 Prior to the Almanach, navigators seeking to determine their position on the high seas had to correct for "compass error" (the deviation of the magnetic north from the true north) by recourse to the quadrant and the Pole Star.
 But this proved less useful as they approached the equator and the Pole Star began to disappear under the horizon.
 Zacuto's Almanach supplied the first accurate table of solar declination, allowing navigators to use the sun instead.
 As the quadrant could not be used to look directly at the sun, Portuguese navigators began using the astrolabe on board (an old land-based instrument to measure the height of the sun indirectly).
 Zacuto's tables in conjunction with the new metal nautical astrolabe allowed navigators to take accurate readings anywhere.
-Already in 1497, Vasco da Gama took Zacuto's tables and the astrolabe with him on his maiden trip to India.
+Already in 1497, Vasco da Gama made use of Zacuto's tables and the astrolabe on his maiden trip to India.
 It continued to be used by Portuguese ships thereafter to reach far-off destinations such as Brazil and India.

 Vasco da Gama and his crew underwent a thorough briefing and preparation by Zacuto.
 They learnt how to use the new instruments which he had developed for their trip before they set off on their voyage to India in 1496.
 Prior to that, Zacuto had further improved existing astronomical tables, mostly those prepared under King Alphonso X of Castille.
-Already Columbus had used Zacuto's tables.
+Already Christopher Columbus had used Zacuto's tables.
 The story is that on one of his voyages, when attacked by the natives, Columbus noted that Zacuto had predicted an eclipse for that day, and used this information to threaten the natives and convince them that he could extinguish the Sun and Moon and deprive them of all light.
-Based on this story, Zacuto's work saved the Admiral's life and that of his crew.
+Based on this story, Zacuto's work saved Columbus' life and that of his crew.

-Other publications
+Sefer yuḥasin

 In 1504, while in Tunisia, Abraham Zacuto wrote a history of the Jewish people, Sefer yuḥasin, starting with the Creation of the World and going to 1500, and several other astronomical/astrological treatises.
 The History was highly regarded and was reprinted in Cracow in 1581, in Amsterdam in 1717, and in Königsberg in 1857, while a complete, uncensored, edition was published by Herschell Filipowski in London in 1857.